 The gardens are a work of restoration of an area which was deeply scarred by highway engineering in the 20th century.
 They were designed by Melvin Charney during the Quebec governments bid to combine art and architecture and laid out in a series of narratives which speak of the history of architecture and the city.

-The Centre also offers a range of education programs and hosts various architecture related events, the full details of which can be found on their website.
-A variety of exhibitions run during the year.
+The Centre offers a range of education programs and hosts various architecture related events and Exhibitions throught the year.
+Full details of these events can be found on their official website linked below.
 They feature items such as the H-Block building of the Maze Prison in Northern Island and Casablanca Chandigarh, an exhibition suggestive of histiography of two major urban experiments which took place in the Global South.
 Each exhibit is curated by a different group of architects.

 The centre is wheelchair friendly and there is limited parking available.
 There are also various tours on offer for those who wish to be guided through the different departments and exhibits.